allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 has a lot of tuning already in place and should be a better fit than the default ext4.

 We migrated one of the brokers to the XFS file system.
 The results were impressive.
 The thing that was very distinctive compared to the aforementioned ext4 optimizations was the consistency of XFS performance.
-While other broker configurations experienced p999 latency spikes throughout the day, XFS had only a few hiccups.
+While other broker configurations experienced p999 latency spikes throughout the day, XFS – with its default configuration – had only a few hiccups.

 [![Base Produce Latency](/img/articles/2024-02-02-kafka-performance-analysis/base_p999_2.png)](/img/articles/2024-02-02-kafka-performance-analysis/base_p999_2.png)